Dropbox is a file hosting and synchronization service. It's useful for backing up files for safe off-site storage or to share files with others.

 - (Optional) Priority: To allocate more CPU time to the game server, select a higher scheduling priority in this field.

-- (Optional) CPU Bindings: To run the game server on a specific CPU, specify the appropriate CPU in this field.
+- (Optional) CPU Bindings: To run the application on a specific CPU, specify the appropriate CPU in this field.

 Next, click in the Lifecycle tab.
 Set Shutdown By to Forceful Termination